 Born in Dublin, Ireland, Eavan Boland divided her childhood between London and New York.
 She later returned to Dublin to attend Trinity College, during which time she published her first collection of poetry, titled 23 Poems.
 The collection focused on Boland’s experiences as a young wife and mother and highlighted the role of women in Irish history and culture.
 These became reoccurring topics of Boland’s work.
 In an online interview, Boland further explained, “I began to write in an Ireland where the word ‘woman’ and the word ‘poet’ seemed to be in some sort of magnetic opposition to each other.
 Ireland was a country with a compelling past, and the word ‘woman’ invoked all kinds of images of communality which were thought to be contrary to the life of anarchic individualism invoked by the word ‘poet’…I wanted to put the life I lived into the poem I wrote.
 And the life I lived was a woman’s life.
 And I couldn’t accept the possibility that the life of the woman would not, or could not, be named in the poetry of my own nation.”

 Boland’s books of poetry include A Woman Without a Country, Domestic Violence, An Origin Like Water, and In Her Own Image.
-She is also the author of A Journey with Two Maps: Becoming a Woman Poet, a collection of essays that won the 2012 PEN Award, and The Life of the Woman and the Poet in Our Time, a volume of prose.
+She also authored A Journey with Two Maps: Becoming a Woman Poet, a collection of essays that won the 2012 PEN Award, and The Life of the Woman and the Poet in Our Time, a volume of prose.
 Her awards include a Lannan Foundation Award in Poetry, an American Ireland Fund Literary Award, and a Jacob’s Award for her involvement in The Arts Programme broadcast on RTÉ Radio.
-She has taught at several colleges and universities, including Trinity, is a member of the International Writing Program at the University of Iowa, and is a regular reviewer for the Irish Times.
+She taught at several colleges and universities, including Trinity, was a member of the International Writing Program at the University of Iowa, and was a regular reviewer for the Irish Times.
+Boland passed away in April 2020 at the age of 75.